-The Operations AIR subset sets out the managerial, commercial and technical elements of operating or providing a service utilising a specific infrastructure asset or group of assets.
+The Operations AIR subset sets out the managerial, commercial and technical elements of operating or providing a service utilising a specific infrastructure asset or group of assets, for example at the precinct level.
+Agencies will need to determine the appropriate level of aggregation of assets.
 It explains the information needed to answer or inform strategic, tactical and operational objectives in relation to the delivery of a service and the support provided by a particular asset or group of assets.
 For larger projects where an operations concept is developed, it is expected that these requirements would be covered within the operational concept documentation.